let-unimi/liblet/docs/api.rst

    .. automethod:: from_string

+   In order to find productions satisfying a set of properties, a convenience method to build a predicate from a set of keyword arguments is provided.

+   .. automethod:: such_that

 A grammar can be represented by the following class, that can be instantiated given the usual formal definition of a grammar as a tuple.